ahasoplakus/ahasoplakus/README.md

 # Hi there 👋 I am Sukalpo

-🌱 I'm a Data Scientist and R Developer.
+🌱 I'm a Data Scientist and R and Shiny Developer.

 ## 💻 Tech Stack